 Strictly speaking, justice does not demand that others remedy our own errors, so the argument for economic justice cannot support supplying persons with economic needs that they should provide or should have provided for themselves, for this provision reduces the beneficiary to the status of minors dependent on adults for their sustenance and unjustly deprives those who act responsibly of what is their due.
 In practice these issues are so contextualized as to require the wisdom of Solomon—the moral issue is dependent on the degree to which the supplicant falls into one of the three categories listed above.
 That is the variable.
 The constant in all such cases is the equality of kind all need, and it cannot be negotiated or discounted.
 As contextualized as each issue is, these same kinds of situational appeals to the standard of justice are a constant feature of our judicial system.
 No federal regulations can guarantee justice in every situation, but just as justice is the unvarying aim in civil and criminal cases, so should it be the continual objective in the arena of distributive justice.
 But consider how clearly positive law defines justice in civil and criminal law and how contentious such definitions become in regard to economic goods!

 I think the reason issues like these are often painfully opaque is our confusion about the nature of economic justice.
 Notions of fairness introduce unnecessary complexity into this dispute since fairness must arbitrate one’s due relative to another’s, and that is a quagmire.
-Justice concerns itself with the satisfaction of needs, equalities of kind, and leaves issues of fairness to the inequalities of degree that regulate fairness.
+Justice concerns itself with the satisfaction of needs, equalities of kind, and leaves issues of fairness to the liberties of degree wherein variations of economic rewards can be justified by variations in ability or effort, again so long as all are haves in the satisfaction of their human needs.
 That distinction eases the calculus somewhat, though it still compels us to face squarely the injustice of providing economic goods to those whose poor choices left them in need.
 I suppose we could apply a Dickensian standard to such decisions as a community, never forgive lapses of personal judgment, and as a consequence allow people to live without the satisfaction of their human needs.
 This was the kind of thinking that moved Immanuel Kant to advocate for the death penalty: people deserve the consequences of choices freely made no matter how dire.
-But I am troubled by the easy use of “freely” in such cases.
+But I am troubled by the easy use of “freely” in such cases because of the factors affecting fairness of distributions previously mentioned.
 And here we face an issue that the criminal courts have confronted for half a century, one guaranteed by the human sciences’ blurring of the meaning of “freedom.”
 The courts still act as though persons are completely responsible for their criminal conduct, yet face testimony from criminologists, sociologists, psychologists, and social workers that explicitly call that freedom into doubt.
 We stand on the threshold of a whole new wave of neurological and genetic evidence that will further cloud what once was the cornerstone of criminal trials: that persons are responsible for their actions because they are free to choose otherwise.
 All of morality rests on this preferential freedom, and the ad hoc efforts to weigh limits on this freedom in order to apportion relative responsibility in terms of guilt and sentencing has hardly clarified the issue (see “Our Freedom Fetish”).
 The essence of all issues of justice is that persons get what they are due, but curtailed freedom means curtailing responsibility, so what is due in questions of both retributive and distributive justice becomes much more difficult to apportion.
 To what degree do we hold persons who have failed to exercise prudence in the satisfaction of their own needs responsible for that failure?

 Ironically, it is political conservatives who carry the banner of Enlightenment liberalism in this quest, upholding the eighteenth century concept of individual responsibility.
 Political liberals are much more influenced by postmodern notions of group identity and the social creation of personal consciousness, and so they find it difficult to allocate the degree of freedom and therefore responsibility that influences behavior.
 The difference between the conservative view and the liberal one does not arise in regard to the first category I discussed earlier because both sides hold harmless the individual in need.
 Only doctrinaire libertarians would disagree that these persons should receive public assistance.
 The second category presents more gradations of personal responsibility and freedom, though in times of plenty, both sides might see the justice in public assistance simply because the hardships that require it are partly the result of fate, not fault.
 Both sides would disagree on the constituents and the justice involved in the third group, though.
 Conservatives seem to think most of “the 47%,” those who receive some government assistance, are malingerers and frauds working the system, members of the third category who do not deserve a safety net.
 Am I wrong to think they would feel more generous to the other two groups?
 There seems nothing but anecdotal evidence on either side of this debate.
 Reliable statistics seem much harder to find than rancid stories, but certainly the qualifications for all kinds of assistance are designed to winnow out those who cheat the system.